loup icon

 Baking Soda and Aluminum Foil

 Add boiling water and baking soda to a bowl layered with aluminum foil.
-Remove after 1-3 minutes, rinse under cool water and rub dry with a soft cloth.
+Remove jewelry after 1–3 minutes, rinse under cool water, and rub dry with a soft cloth.

-This process causes a chemical reaction that removes tarnish from the silver within second or minutes.
+This process triggers a chemical reaction that reverses tarnish in seconds.

 Results

-You can see the process happening and the dark, discolored piece of jewelry changing back to its original state.
-It is truly amazing and is by far our best DIY method yet.
+You can literally watch the dark, discolored piece of jewelry changing back to its original silver state.
+It is truly amazing and is by far the best DIY method we tested.

-Our favorite and most popular DIY method for cleaning silver jewelry is the baking soda and aluminum process.
-If your silver jewelry turns yellow or black you can reverse the effect by using this very simple method with items you already have at home.
-In the toughest of tarnish situations this low cost and easy method will clean your jewelry within 30 seconds - 3 minutes (depending on the state of your silver).
+Our top-rated DIY method for cleaning silver jewelry is the baking soda and aluminum foil technique.
+Whether your silver has turned yellow or black, you can reverse the tarnish using this simple process with items you already have at home.
+Even in the toughest tarnish situations, this low-cost method will clean your jewelry within 30 seconds to 3 minutes.

 • Aluminum foil